knaisoma/tabby-connection-gateway/README.md

 # Tabby Connection Gateway

+**Note: This is a fork of the original project available at [Eugeny/tabby-connection-gateway](https://github.com/Eugeny/tabby-connection-gateway)**

 This is the connection gateway service that Tabby Web uses.
 It's a Websocket &rarr; TCP gateway that allows Tabby to initiate arbitrary network connections from a browser.